juju/docs/src/en/reference-releases.md

 Title: Juju releases

-# Get the Latest Juju
+# Get the latest Juju

 Juju is available for Ubuntu (and Debian-based OSes), Windows, and OS X.
 There can be 3 concurrent releases representing the stability of Juju's